ezoray/NGOtoGo/README.md

 [SendAndReceiveUnnamedMessages](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Messaging/SendAndReceiveUnnamedMessages) - Send and receive custom unnamed messages by way of the UI.

+[SendAndReceiveNamedMessages](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Messaging/SendAndReceiveNamedMessages) - Send and receive messages on a specific named channel by way of the UI.

 ###  Notes

 If you are using ParrelSync in your own projects and the clone won't connect due to a NetworkConfig mismatch this is most likely due to the NetworkManager's Network Prefab List not always sync'ing with the clone.
 A quick fix for this is to untick Force Same Prefabs on the original project's NetworkManager.